-Even if you wish to work on your own, getting professional help is still the best way to address attachment issues.
+Even if you wish to work on your own, getting mental health professional help is still the best way to address attachment issues.

-Encourage them to seek therapy and commit to it.
-It is impossible for a person to change unless they are willing to do so.
+A person can’t change unless they are willing to do so.

-Counseling can help them explore ways to create closer relationships and rebuild a secure attachment bond with others.
+Counseling can help them explore ways to create healthier relationships and rebuild a secure emotional connection with others.